 While making a trip to the temple make sure that you are modestly dressed and covered as this is a place of pilgrimage and is one of Thailand’s most sacred sites for Buddhism.

-Download the PDF map with all the main place to stop – here
+Download the PDF with Google Map coordinates – here

 Samoeng Cycling is a very popular activity for cyclists.
 The loop has predominantly flat roads, but towards the end, there are quite a few steep roads that can be difficult to do on a bicycle.
 The easiest way to go around the route is by motorbike and it is also the least time-consuming way.